z0rs/me/index.md

 I'm Eno, a Cybersecurity Researcher dedicated to constant learning and improvement.
 I specialize in uncovering system vulnerabilities and conducting thorough security assessments based on industry standards like OWASP and NIST.
 My focus is on delivering effective security solutions for critical infrastructure.

 #### My Interest
-problmes solving in Capture The Flag challenges and Security vulnerability Research, keeping me up-to-date in the dynamic cybersecurity landscape
+Capture The Flag challenges and Security vulnerability Research, keeping me up-to-date in the dynamic cybersecurity landscape
 - **GNU/Linux**: Expertise in GNU/Linux OS for research and cybersecurity
 - **Network Security**: Firewall, IDS/IPS, and network security technologies understanding.
 - **Programming**: Bash, C/C++, Python and GO for cybersecurity tool development and automation.